 As this trial progressed (and maybe in part as a result of it) an amended version of the TCPA was released.
 This changed the previous requirement for sending unsolicited messages from a need of an outstanding business relationship to a requirement of explicit written consent.
 Now there could no longer be any confusion as to what the legislators’ intents were.
 The law was set out to protect consumers from any annoying marketing messages and the possibility of incurring unwanted text costs.

-In the Heartland case we see that even prior customers of Jiffy Lube were upset at receiving the text messages.
+In the Heartland case, we see that even prior customers of Jiffy Lube were upset at receiving the text messages.
 This shows that it’s not only completely unprecedented text messages that are unappreciated (as seen in the case of Simon & Schuster).
-Even when there is some precedent to sending a text message (i.e. being a customer), the customer may not appreciate it since they’ve never consented to have their number used in a marketing campaign.
+Even when there is some precedent for sending a text message (i.e. being a customer), the customer may not appreciate it since they’ve never consented to have their number used in a marketing campaign.
 Whenever you create an SMS or MMS campaign take the perspective of the customer.
 Take a look at what exactly it was that the phone number list you are about to add to the campaign consented to and determine if they would appreciate receiving the message.